Do unto others.

 Well, just some others, says self-proclaimed Christian and former NFL coach turned TV analyst Tony Dungy.

-Dungy says he wouldn’t give Michael Sam the same opportunity Pittsburgh Steelers legend Chuck Noll gave a young aspiring black coach back in the 1980s when sidelines were patrolled by mostly white coaching staffs.
+Dungy says he wouldn't give Michael Sam the same opportunity Pittsburgh Steelers legend Chuck Noll gave a young, aspiring black coach back in the '80s when sidelines were patrolled by mostly-white coaching staffs.

-"I wouldn’t have taken (Sam),’’ said Dungy, a former coach of the Tampa Bay Buccaneers and Indianapolis Colts.
-"Not because I don’t believe Michael Sam should have a chance to play, but I wouldn’t want to deal with all of it.
+"I wouldn't have taken (Sam),'' said former Tampa Bay Buccaneers and Indianapolis Colts coach Dungy.
+"Not because I don't believe Michael Sam should have a chance to play, but I wouldn't want to deal with all of it.

 Good thing Branch Rickey didn't let similar consideration guide his decision when bringing Jackie Robinson to Major League Baseball.

 Good thing Ralph Sazio didn't think the same way when giving Chuck Ealey an opportunity to play quarterback for the Hamilton Tiger-Cats.